 Crisis Cleanup is an open source project and operates through the fiduciary agent Crisis Cleanup, LLC based out of Colorado.
-We are planning to become a certified B ("Beneficial") Corporation.
 Other organizations sponsor implementations of Crisis Cleanup in Australia, India, the Philippines, and elsewhere.

 - The right way to do things is however it gets done, locally.